How Payments Work

 How much money can I get?

-This will depend on how often your book is found in our library sampling and on payment calculations (see below).
-If, after five consecutive years of search, a title has not been found, it will be removed from your file.
+This will depend on how many times your book is found in library collections as part of the annual PLR library catalogue sampling and on payment calculations (see below).
+If, after five consecutive years of sampling, a title has not been found, it will be removed from your file.

 When will I get my payment?